-As of fall 2013 the Friends of Luscher Farm is an officially recognized “Friends Group” by the City of Lake Oswego Parks and Recreation Department.
-Friends Groups are a grass roots movement of dedicated volunteers that work with the City staff and organize work years in advance.
+The Friends of Luscher Farm is a 501(c)(3) nonprofit and an officially recognized “Friends Group” of the City of Lake Oswego Parks and Recreation Department.

 - Heidi Schrimsher